The Birds, the Bees and the Italians

-The Birds, the Bees and the Italians (Signore & Signori, literally "Ladies and Gentlemen") is a 1966 Italian film directed by Pietro Germi.
+The Birds, the Bees and the Italians (Signore & signori) is a 1966 commedia all'italiana anthology film co-written and directed by Pietro Germi.
+It stars Virna Lisi, Gastone Moschin, Nora Ricci, Alberto Lionello, Beba Lončar, Franco Fabrizi, Nora Ricci and Gigi Ballista.
+The film consists of three segments set in a small town in Veneto: A married man pretends to be impotent to cover up an affair; a bank employee abandons his wife for his mistress; and a group of prominent local men discover that they all had sex with the same underage girl.

 The film shared the Grand Prix with A Man and a Woman at the 1966 Cannes Film Festival.
-It was later selected for screening as part of the Cannes Classics section at the 2016 Cannes Film Festival.
+It was later selected for screening as part of the Cannes Classics section of the 2016 Cannes Film Festival.

-In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."
+In 2008, the film was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."